Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

-Both the Vietoris-Rips and clique complex filtrations are called \textit{filtered flag complex} because they have the property of being \textit{2-determined}, i.e., if each pair of vertices in a set $\sigma\subseteq K$ is a 1-simplex in a simplicial complex $K^i$ for $i\le M$, then $\sigma$ itself is a simplex in the complex $K^i$.
+Both the VR and clique complex filtrations have the property of being \textit{2-determined}, i.e., if each pair of vertices in a set $\sigma\subseteq K$ is a 1-simplex in a simplicial complex $K^i$ for $i\le M$, then $\sigma$ itself is a simplex in the complex $K^i$.

-\paragraph{Persistent homology}
+\subsubsection{Persistent Homology}